Forricide/still-feel-alive/Chapter 5.md

 Sore throat, she rubs at it.
 After a few seconds, the girl offers her a half-full cup of water.

 "Thank you," she says, with some effort.

+The water goes down nicely.
+Trickling through her throat, not cold anymore, but not quite room temperature.
+Would she have cared if it was?

-When she's ready again: "I don't think so."
+"I don't think so."

 The girl stares out the window.